The Unitary Patent System – Considerations for Business

 What are the advantages and disadvantages of a Unitary Patent?

 Intellectual property rights are a key asset to a business and as with any decision regarding a business’s assets, due attention must be paid to the risks and benefits of a given course of action.
 The two major costs associated with the validation and maintenance of a European patent are translation costs and renewal fees.
 For a Unitary patent, a translation into English or another EU language will be required (depending on the language of the application proceedings), then renewal fees, which are approximately equivalent to the sum of four conventional renewal fees, will need to be paid but for these costs, protection will be obtained in all of the 17 states presently participating in the UPS.
 If protection in the UK and Spain is also required, then additional renewal fees will need to be paid.
 For a conventional European patent, additional translations may be required and renewal fees will need to be paid to each of the national patent offices.
 As a rough guide, if coverage is required in nine major EPC contracting states (including UK and Spain), then using the UPS could result in a saving of approximately 15,000 Euros over the life of the patent.

 The EPO has published a guide to the UPS, which can be accessed here.

-The benefit of reduced translation and maintenance costs of a Unitary patent and the convenience of its being under the jurisdiction of a single court must be weighed against the potential disadvantage to a patentee that a Unitary patent is vulnerable to central revocation in multiple territories at once, whereas a conventional European patent may only be revoked by national courts on a territory-by territory basis, which can be significant deterrent
+The benefit of reduced translation and maintenance costs of a Unitary patent and the convenience of its being under the jurisdiction of a single court must be weighed against the potential disadvantage to a patentee that a Unitary patent is vulnerable to central revocation in multiple territories at once, whereas a conventional European patent may only be revoked by national courts on a territory-by-territory basis, which can be significant deterrent to third parties.